arunponnusamy/cvlib/docs/README.md

 Seriously, that's all it takes to do face detection with `cvlib`.
 Underneath it is using OpenCV's `dnn` module with a pre-trained caffemodel to detect faces.

 Checkout the github repo to learn more.

+## Gender detection
+Once face is detected, it can be passed on to `detect_gender()` function to recognize gender.
+It will return the labels (man, woman) and associated probabilities.

+### Example

+`label, confidence = cv.detect_gender(face) `

+Underneath `cvlib` is using a [pre-trained](https://github.com/arunponnusamy/gender-detection-keras) keras model to detect gender from face.
+The accuracy is not so great at this point.
+It still makes mistakes.
+Working on adding a more accurate model.

+Checkout `gender_detection.py` in `examples` directory for the complete code.

 ## Object detection